 Even when our connections are not looking for work, it is great to help link people together for future needs.
 Just like with marketing, if we only seek out new customers when we need them, it takes longer to build momentum.

 Set aside time periodically to review your LinkedIn connections.
 As you read through the names and reflect on their strengths, think about others in your network they might want to know.

-Denise, I am introducing you to Neil because you both have a strong passion for the non profit arena.
+Denise, I’m introducing you to Neil because you both have a strong passion for the nonprofit arena.
 Neil, Denise has worked within the education system for years and volunteers for xxx.
 Denise, Neil has been a lover of the arts in our community and a board member for xxx.
 I just thought there might be some synergies between you.

-I have had people introduce me this way and have had some really interesting conversations.
-It is always great to meet new people and learn their stories.
+I’ve had people introduce me this way and have had some really interesting conversations.
+It’s always great to meet new people and learn their stories.
 The more people you connect with on a more specific level, the better you can help them when the time comes.

 Investing in Your Network for Your Career

 Your network can be the most valuable tool in your arsenal when it comes to career advancement.
 Again, just like marketing, you want to be looking to connect with people when you are NOT looking for work.
 When you create a habit of regular networking you will develop relationships with people from a variety of industries and at a variety of levels that can help support and mentor you when you are ready to take the next step.